 Become an Expert on How to Read Chinese Menus

 You sit down in a restaurant, you’re handed a menu, and everything is Chinese!
 Not a word of English to be found.
-You’re more likely to run into this sort of situation while eating at smaller, local restaurants (which also happen to have some of the cheapest and most delicious foods!)
+Granted, this is more likely to happen while eating at smaller, local restaurants (which also happen to have some of the cheapest and most delicious foods!)

 If you’re a beginner Chinese student, a Chinese food menu can be extremely intimidating.
 They probably look nothing like what you’ve seen in your beginner textbooks!